gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "_Avada kedavra!_" Voldemort bellowed in reply.

 "_Svartholsskjöldur,_" Elysia flicked her wand disdainfully.
-A tiny black hole flickered into being, intercepting the curse before flickering back out with a pop and a flash of Hawking radiation.
+A tiny black hole flickered into being, swallowing the curse before flickering back out with a pop and a flash of Hawking radiation.
 "How lazy.
 You are a pathetic excuse for a wizard, aren't you?"
 She threw his words to Pettigrew back at him with a smirk.

 Voldemort's eyes narrowed and his wand became a flurry as he threw spell after spell at her.
 The air grew hot with residual magic as she countered everything he cast.